 Zabka laughed.
 “I’d Achy-Fuckin’-Breaky that guy’s nose if he was here.”

 “Why?
-You made your barber give you the same stupid mullet.”
+I figured that tard was your idol.
+Why else would you have the same stupid mullet?”
 Bob closed his eyes and shook his head.
 “But seriously, Zabka, why’d you make us come to this hellhole?
 I hate this fucking place.”
 He watched a group of girls in matching sorority shirts and with matching nose jobs, chat up the bartender.
 “Oh, that’s right… because you’re sniffing around for Tracy Cohenstein.”

 Magnum’s eyes grew wide as he thought about the last time he saw Tracy during junior year, at the end of spring semester.
 She was sunbathing in her backyard, and he was perched in a tree with binoculars.